Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum: Empirical Analysis

-\textbf{Image Classification on CIFAR.} We display the test performance of all models on CIFAR in Table \ref{table:test}.
-Figure \ref{fig:cifarall} shows that Adai has excellent generalization compared with other popular optimizers on CIFAR-10 and CIFAR-100.
-Figure \ref{fig:cifarall} demonstrates that Adai can consistently generalize better than SGD with Momentum and Adam, while maintaining similarly fast or faster convergence, respectively.
+\textbf{Generalization and Convergence Speed.} We present the test results of Adai and other popular optimizers in Table \ref{table:test}.
+Table \ref{table:test} and Figure \ref{fig:cifarall} shows that Adai has excellent generalization compared with other popular optimizers on CIFAR-10/CIFAR-100.
+Figure \ref{fig:cifar10} further demonstrates that Adai can consistently generalize better than SGD with Momentum and Adam, while maintaining similarly fast or faster convergence, respectively.

 \textbf{Image Classification on ImageNet.} Figure \ref{fig:imagenet} shows that Adai generalizes significantly better than SGD and Adam by training ResNet50 on ImageNet.

 \textbf{Robustness to the hyperparameters.} Figure \ref{fig:lrwdcifar} demonstrates that Adai not only has better optimal test performance, but also has a wider test error basin than SGD with Momentum and Adam.
 It means that Adai is more robust to the choices of learning rates and weight decay.